site24x7/plugins/mongodb_atlas/README.md

 ## Prerequisites

-- Download and install the latest version of the [Site24x7 Linux agent] / [Site24x7 Windows agent] (https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.
+- Download and install the latest version of the [Site24x7 Linux agent/Site24x7 Windows agent] (https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

 - Create a cluster in https://www.mongodb.com and get your public_key and private_key to access API.